 I remember watching my parents age in the normal fashion.
-I’d occasionally look at them and be startled by the realization that they were aging.
-But that was all I acknowledged.
+I’d occasionally look at them and be startled by the realization that they were getting older, but that was all I acknowledged.
 I never consciously dwelled on the fact that they would continue to decline and eventually I would lose them.
 I didn’t want to.
 These things did, however, linger in the very back of my mind.

 I became the primary caregiver, immersing myself in the task of making Dad’s existence worthwhile.
 Whatever he imagined was happening, I did my best to make it so.
-When he was waiting for his medical degree to arrive, I made sure one did (my version looked pretty good hanging on the wall of his room at the nursing home, too.)
-I became his office manager.
-His music director.
-Whatever he needed, I did everything humanly possible to provide.
+When he was waiting for his medical degree to arrive in the mail, I made sure one did.
+(My homemade version looked pretty good hanging on the wall of his room at the nursing home, too.)
+I became his office manager and his music director.
+Whatever he needed, I did everything humanly possible to provide it or become it.

 At that time, I had several other elders to care for as well as a son with chronic health problems.
 I didn’t have the time or energy to think of myself very often.
 Now, I look back and see that I didn’t do myself any favors.
 If I had a good friend going through what I experienced, I would offer them all the help I could.
 I would recognize that they were grieving the loss of the father they’d known their whole life.
 I would press them to do some things to take care of themselves.
 I would lend a helping hand.
 I would suggest counseling or a caregiver support group.
 But back then, I did not ever think about these things for myself.
 When we are in the throes of caregiving, we often stuff our feelings deep down and focus on getting through each day.